darena-solutions/bluebuttonpro-public/docs/source/importing-and-processing.rst

 The background job will iterate over each EOB and extract the resources contained in those EOBs.
-For each of those extracted resources, the patient reference value is overwritten and set to the patient that exists in the personal FHIR server.
+For each of those extracted resources, the patient reference value is overwritten and set to the patient that was provided upon starting this process.
 A check is then performed to determine if the resource already exists in the FHIR server.
 If it already exists, the resource is skipped and the next resource is checked.
 If the resource does not exist, it is created.
 The API determines if a resource exists by taking the identifiers of each resource and an additional value that can uniquely identify the resource.
 As an example, for a medication resource, the API wll take the identifiers of that medication resource and it will also take the medication code.
 The identifiers and medication code are then used in an ANDed search.

 The result of each operation on a resource is stored and contained in a bundle which can later be inferred.